franedsandi/characters_d_and_d/README.md

 3. With the Laravel server running, run `npm run dev` to start the Vite development server.

+4. Copy the store file `store.js.example` to `store.js` in the data folder.

-9. Access the application in your browser: `http://localhost:8000`
+5. Access the application in your browser: `http://localhost:8000`

 ---------------------------------------------------